7 Times When You Admit You were Wrong That Pays Off Big

 Final Thoughts:

 When admitting you’re wrong, avoid making excuses.
-Be honest, direct, seek to understand where you went astray, and always be ready to learn from the experience.
+Be honest, and direct, seek to understand where you went astray, and always be ready to learn from the experience.
 And don’t forget – a dash of humor can go a long way.
 After all, laughter is the best medicine!

 Namaste 🙂